Must-Knows About Colorado Business Broker Agreements

 • Escrowed amounts

-• Debt assumed by buyer
+• Debt assumed by the buyer

 • Other economic benefits: employment payments, non-compete payments, supply payments, licensing payments, etc.

-For example, assume a business owner sells their business for $1 million and the buyer leases the real estate from the seller under the following terms: $200,000 of cash, seller carried note for $800,000, and a 5 year lease of $5,000 per month.
-Assume the broker commission is 10 percent.
-Here is what happens under a typical finder agreement provision:
+For example, assume a business owner sells their business for $1 million and the buyer leases the real estate from the seller under the following terms: $200,000 of cash, the seller carried a note for $800,000, and a 5-year lease of $5,000 per month.

 • $200,000 + $800,000 note + $300,000 ($5,000 rent x 60 months) = $1,300,000.00 total compensation to the seller.